binipringle/intro-to-dh/_texts/glossary.md

 `ls` - show the files and folders in the working directory.
 I think of it as standing for "list stuff," but it's probably just short for "list."

-- `ls -1` — show the files and folders in a nice vertical column.
+`ls -1` — show the files and folders in a nice vertical column.

-- `ls -l` — show a detailed list of all the files and folders
+`ls -l` — show a detailed list of all the files and folders

-- `ls -a` — show all the files (including hidden files)
+`ls -a` — show all the files (including hidden files)

-- `ls -al`, `ls -a1` — the two commands above can be combined like this, to both (a) include all files, and (b) show the list in a nice vertical column.
+`ls -al`, `ls -a1` — the two commands above can be combined like this, to both (a) include all files, and (b) show the list in a nice vertical column.

 `cd` - move to a directory, i.e. `cd Desktop` will move to the "Desktop" folder.
 Some special cases:

-- `cd ..` - go to the directory above
+`cd ..` - go to the directory above

-- `cd ~` go to your "home" directory, i.e. /Users/<yourname>
+`cd ~` go to your "home" directory, i.e. /Users/<yourname>

-- `cd` (by itself) also goes to the home directory
+`cd` (by itself) also goes to the home directory

-- `cd -` go to the last directory you were in before the current
+`cd -` go to the last directory you were in before the current

-- `cd ../..` travel two directories up
+`cd ../..` travel two directories up

-- `cd Documents/thesis-drafts` move two directories, from the home folder to "thesis-drafts," skipping "Documents"
+`cd Documents/thesis-drafts` move two directories, from the home folder to (for example) "thesis-drafts," skipping "Documents"

 `touch <filename>` - Create an empty text file named <filename> in your current directory.